Bago, Negros Occidental: Languages

 99.6% of the residents speak Hiligaynon while 0.4% speak other dialects such as Kinaray-a and Cebuano.

 Religion

-82% are Roman Catholic, 6% are Aglipayan, 3% are Iglesia ni Cristo, 2% are Convention of the Philippines Baptist Church, and the remaining are either Jehovah's Witnesses, Church of Jesus Christ of Latter Day Saints, Seventh Day Adventists, Evangelicals, etc.
+82% are Roman Catholic, 6% are Aglipayan, 3% are Iglesia ni Cristo, 2% are Convention of Philippine Baptist Churches, and the remaining are either Jehovah's Witnesses, Church of Jesus Christ of Latter-day Saints, Seventh Day Adventists, Evangelicals, etc.

 Here are some notes regarding the city's demographic information: